keratagpro/node-reddit-sidebar-twitch/README.md

-# Reddit Sidebar Twitch Widget
+# Reddit Sidebar Game Streams

 Simple NodeJS project that can add Twitch & YouTube streams of a specific game to a subreddit's sidebar.
 A spritesheet of stream thumbnails is also created.